 To support organizational needs – Ask the employer to provide samples of the work at various stages.
 Perhaps the beginning – before the work is assembled, in the middle – partially assembled, and at the end – a completed product.
 Or ask the employer to provide pictures of the work organized at various stages to help provide a visual model of what is expected.
 A posted calendar can be useful to guide the various stages of the project to completion.

 To prepare for transition difficulties – Plan for unexpected changes.
 A “back–up plan” can be in place to anticipate when a change in schedule might occur.
 For example, “I have a meeting with Sally every Monday at 1 pm; if Sally is not here, I will do data entry work and meet with her the following Monday at 1 pm” or “if Sally is not here, I will meet with Joe.”
 Additionally, if there is a drastic change in schedule, such as office training or a retreat day, it needs to be planned for.
 Maybe the dress code is different for that day, or this different day is only a half-day program.
-The individual with ASD needs to know what to expect, and the differences need to be planned for, from the location change, dress code change, the types of activities, to the fact that joking and poking fun may be part of the program.
-The individual with ASD needs to know what may be expected of him or her, whether that means participating in various activities as part of a team or individually.
+The autistic individual needs to know what to expect, and the differences need to be planned for, from the location change, dress code change, the types of activities, to the fact that joking and poking fun may be part of the program.
+The autistic individual needs to know what may be expected of him or her, whether that means participating in various activities as part of a team or individually.
 Careful planning can minimize the misinterpretation of remarks or actions and can avoid bad or sad feelings due to not understanding the different social expectations and behavior.

 To ensure the individual can get to work – Develop a practical way to travel to the workplace.
 (Public transportation, handicap transport, and family transport are all possibilities.)
 Prior to beginning employment, make sure the employee has practiced the method until he or she is comfortable with it.
 If the individual needs a pass or tokens to travel, develop a plan for where to carry and store the pass/tokens after using them.
 (For example, always keep them in a particular zipped pocket in a backpack that travels each day with the individual.)
 A job coach can help develop this plan.